okcoders/2018-winter-rsi/README.md

 - [lodash](https://lodash.com/docs/4.17.11)

-### Examplar Project
+### Exemplar Project

-We will work together to make an examplar web app that utilizes all the tools we learn.
+We will work together to make an exemplar web app that utilizes all the tools we learn.
 The app will be a resource platform, aggregating various books, videos, and articles about a particular tech topic.
 It will need to support the
 following:

 - input from the user for the topic they are interested in.
-This could be in the form of free text, or selecting from a currated list
+This could be in the form of free text, or selecting from a curated list
-- integrating and retreiving items from various sources to get the latest/most popular matches based on the provided user search
+- integrating and retrieving items from various sources to get the latest/most popular matches based on the provided user search
 - displaying that content to the user in a useful way (e.g if video, should be playable)